Ginter Gawlik

 Gawlik, who was not raised in Poland (until 1945, Zabrze, then called Hindenburg, belonged to Germany), started his career in the mid-1940s for the German team Reichsbahn SV Borsigwerk.
-After 1945, he played for Górnik Biskupice and in 1950 he moved to Górnik Zabrze, a powerhouse of Polish soccer.
-While playing for Zabrze the team won 5 Polish football championships (late 1950s and early 1960s).
-Also, he played for the Polish National Team scoring one goal in 7 games.
-His debut took place on 23 June 1957 in Chorzów, when Poland beat Soviet Union 2-1.
+After 1945, he played for Górnik Biskupice and in 1950 he moved to Górnik Zabrze, a powerhouse of Polish football.
+While playing for Górnik, the team won 5 Polish football championships in the late 1950s and early 1960s.
+Also, he played for the Poland national team, scoring one goal in 7 games.
+His debut took place on 23 June 1957 in Chorzów, when Poland beat the Soviet Union 2–1.